Atkana/Dwarf-Fortress-Mods/README.md

 ## prefUtils
 A utility for interacting with a unit's preferences via script code.
 I never built the nice wrapper for it so you could execute its functions using the dfhack command prompt (like modtools/whatever), and I don't think it follows the standard dfhack procedure for making a module.
 Has a few useful notes about preference related stuff in its comments.
 I *think* I tested to make sure everything worked...

+## combat-harden
+Sets the combat-hardened value on a unit (or all members of your fort), making them care more/less about seeing corpses.
+Combat hardened is a stat that every unit has which I believe increases when witnessing death (or maybe when killing, I don't fully know the mechanic).
+As it reaches certain thresholds, the unit will get less intense emotions when witnessing death (and maybe corpses), until at max they no longer feel any negative emotion.

+See help entry for usage.

+Example usage: ``combat-harden -value 100 -citizens``